""

 • Tumor biopsy is the removal of cells or tissues from a lump using a needle.
 This may be done if the doctor suspects the leukemia cells may have formed a solid tumor called a myeloid sarcoma (also called a chloroma).

-• Cytogenetic analysis is a laboratory test in which the chromosomes of cells in a sample of blood or bone marrow are counted and checked for any changes, such as broken, missing, rearranged, or extra chromosomes.
+• Cytogenetic analysis checks the chromosomes of cells in a blood or bone marrow sample for changes, such as broken, missing, rearranged, or extra chromosomes.
 Changes in certain chromosomes may be a sign of cancer.
 Cytogenetic analysis is used to help diagnose cancer, plan treatment, or find out how well treatment is working.
 Other tests, such as fluorescence in situ hybridization (FISH), may also be done to look for certain changes in the chromosomes.

-• Molecular testing is a laboratory test to check for certain genes, proteins, or other molecules in a sample of blood or bone marrow.
+• Molecular testing checks for certain genes, proteins, or other molecules in a sample of blood or bone marrow.
 Molecular tests also check for certain changes in a gene or chromosome that may cause or affect the chance of developing AML.
 A molecular test may be used to help plan treatment, find out how well treatment is working, or make a prognosis.

-• Immunophenotyping is a laboratory test that uses antibodies to identify cancer cells based on the types of antigens or markers on the surface of the cells.
+• Immunophenotyping uses antibodies to identify cancer cells based on the types of antigens or markers on the surface of the cells.
 This test is used to help diagnose specific types of leukemia.
 For example, a cytochemistry study may test the cells in a sample of tissue using chemicals (dyes) to look for certain changes in the sample.
 A chemical may cause a color change in one type of leukemia cell but not in another type of leukemia cell.

-• Reverse transcription–polymerase chain reaction test (RT–PCR) is a laboratory test in which the amount of a genetic substance called mRNA made by a specific gene is measured.
+• Reverse transcription–polymerase chain reaction test (RT-PCR) measures the amount of a genetic substance called mRNA made by a specific gene.
 An enzyme called reverse transcriptase is used to convert a specific piece of RNA into a matching piece of DNA, which can be amplified (made in large numbers) by another enzyme called DNA polymerase.
 The amplified DNA copies help tell whether a specific mRNA is being made by a gene.
-RT–PCR can be used to check the activation of certain genes that may indicate the presence of cancer cells.
+RT-PCR can be used to check the activation of certain genes that may indicate the presence of cancer cells.
 This test may be used to look for certain changes in a gene or chromosome, which may help diagnose cancer.
 This test is used to diagnose certain types of AML including acute promyelocytic leukemia (APL).

 After AML has been diagnosed, tests are done to find out if the cancer has spread to other parts of the body.